Myddleware/myddleware-docs/basic_usage.md

 ![Single document details](images/basic_usage/rule/document_detail.png)

 You will then be able to see what Myddleware has read in the source application and what has been sent into the target application.

+Note that you can see in the history column, on the right, that at the top there is a field value in yellow.
+This is to higlight that the field was modified, and you can see that the value was previously "Property actually various." and that it is now "Property actually truck".

 ##### Handling documents in error